(As of January 22, 2025 • also see upcoming powertrain / rumors)

 First, a calendar-year summary based on this work from Kyle...

-The Ram 1500 REV is the battery electric (BEV) version of the popular pickup—we have the full story on this 14,000-pound-towing work truck.
-There is also a range-extended version, the Ramcharger; a series of 2025 Ram 1500 gasoline trucks; and a high-performance Ram 1500 concept.
-The new Ram 1500 is more of a facelift-and-refresh; it keeps the DT body code.
+Now on the way is a range-extended version, the Ramcharger; and we already have the 2025 Ram 1500 gasoline trucks and a high-performance Ram 1500 concept.
+The new Ram 1500 keeps the DT body code.
 The next generation, coded DU, is not due until 2027 at the earliest.
 The base Hurricane SST (straight six turbo) produces more power and torque than the Hemi V8, with better mileage, and taking regular instead of midgrade.
 The high output version produces more power and torque than the 6.4 SRT engine which was not available on any Ram pickups.
 Gas mileage is up to 3 mpg better than the 5.7 Hemi despite some reports which compared with the high output six to the low output Hemi.

 Ram Special Service Vehicle is reborn for 2025.
 Rumors from various places, supported by spy videos and photos, show a Hurricane-powered Ram TRX to replace it.